juren53/HST-Metadata/Docs/Offset-error-fix-process.md

 ExifTool and exiv2 metadata utilities.
 These steps outline how a program would automate the process and make the JPEG images viewable in the NARA Catalog.

-1. Remove all metadata tags in post-processed JPEG using FFmpeg
+1. Remove all metadata tags in 'post-processed.jpg' file using FFmpeg
 ```
     ffmpeg -i {accession-no}.jpg output.jpg
 ```